carpentries-incubator/twitter-with-twarc/setup.md

 {: .prereq}

 > ## You Will Need
-> 1. Twitter Account
+> <ol>
+> 1.Twitter Account:
-> <li>Email and cell phone number must be added to set up developer account
+> Email and cell phone number must be added to set up developer account
 > 2. Twitter Developer Account
 {: .prereq}